Thesis-g7/Improving-ASR-output-using-LLM/Error Analysis and prompts/Readme.md

 		"although closed down funds have been around since at least the <code style="color : red">one thousand, nine hundred and twentys</code> they have boomed on popularity this year”

 		- "although closed end funds have been around since at least the <code style="color : red">nineteen twenties</code> they have boomed in popularity this year",
+## Our observations about the datasets
+- no upper case characters found in any of the datasets.
+- abbreviations are always character separated in all datasets.
+- no punctuation marks in any of the datasets.
+- most of the datasets have grammatically correct output sentences, but others do have grammar mistakes.
+Like Coraal, swbd, and td3.
+- the number of instances in all datasets range from 170 to 3000 which is the reason why we get the average performance in WERR.

 <code style="border: 2px solid black; padding: 10px; margin: 10px 0; background-color: #f9f9f9;"> <strong>Important:</strong> **Based on previous and since expected output sentences, in some cases, differ from all given hypothesis, so we need to kind of use clean transciption at least to check grammar mistakes and choose between logical setences.
 And that is what we did in the prompt.**
 </code>